 During the year 2001 croquet returned to Jubilee Park, with a view to securing a 15-year lease for three lawns, this was achieved in 2002 with three trustees being appointed specifically for this purpose and the Club continue to play there to this day.

-At the end of 2015 the Club gained planning approval for the erection of a lawn side pavilion and are currently seeking some grant funding to help with the purchase of a "log cabin", the style of which is hoped will blend with the rural surrounding of the park.
+At the end of 2015 the Club gained planning approval for the erection of a lawn side pavilion and after a great deal of fundraising purchased a "log cabin", the style of which is in keeping with the rural surrounding of the park. this has now been erected and along with the fencing and benches, reflects the Club's professional approach to a game played by its amateur players.

 With it's own home secured it is hoped the Club will continue to grow and once more match the achievements of some of the past club members, which amounted to international representation in Germany, Austria, Egypt and one junior member playing in Eire.
 The Club also had a member holding the office of Chair Person of the UK Croquet Association.